Finland: conservative revolution is coming?

 What next for Sanna Marin and the left wing of the Social-Democrats then?

-She has resigned as party leader and she is not going to be a minister in the next government… if the Social-Democrats are to enter it.
+She has resigned as party leader, and she will not be a minister in the next government… if the Social-Democrats are to enter it.

 And what do you think about this move?